shaunreichman/investment_tracker/docs/FUND_MODELS_REWRITE_SPEC.md

 - **Code Quality**: Clean, testable, maintainable architecture
 - **Future Growth**: Scalable foundation for team expansion
 - **Clean Architecture**: Fresh start without legacy technical debt
+- **Optimal File Structure**: Manageable, maintainable files under 250 lines

-The investment in this complete rewrite will pay dividends in developer productivity, system performance, and code maintainability for years to come.
-By integrating NewFundManager as core architecture, we leverage the excellent work already done while achieving a clean, professional system.
+The investment in this complete rewrite with proper file organization will pay dividends in developer productivity, system performance, and code maintainability for years to come.
+By integrating NewFundManager as core architecture and implementing separate files by responsibility, we leverage the excellent work already done while achieving a clean, professional system that follows enterprise best practices.

+**Key Benefits of This Approach:**
+- ✅ **75-80% code reduction** (2,810 → <625 lines)
+- ✅ **Manageable file sizes** (no file over 250 lines)
+- ✅ **Clear separation of concerns** by responsibility
+- ✅ **Professional enterprise standards** from day one
+- ✅ **Leverages existing excellent work** on services and events
+- ✅ **Eliminates legacy technical debt** completely
+- ✅ **Sets up for long-term success** and team scalability